satyam22i/Droidrun-Android-Automation/README.md

 > **"Stop writing brittle scripts.
 Start hiring AI agents."**

 ## 📢 The Vision
 Social media management is repetitive, time-consuming, and manual.
-Existing automation tools (like Appium or Selenium) are **brittle**—they break if a button moves by 10 pixels.
-They are "dumb scripts."
+Existing automation tools (like Appium or Selenium) are **brittle**, they break if a button moves by 10 pixels.

-We built **DroidManager**: a next-generation **AI Agent** that sees your screen, understands mobile apps, and executes complex workflows just like a human social media manager.
+We built **DroidAgent**: a next-generation **AI Agent** that sees your screen, understands social media apps, and executes complex workflows just like a human social media manager.

 **The best part?** It's not hard-coded.
 You can change its entire job description just by changing a **single text prompt.**